Gudradain/spirit-island-template/README.md

 ### Getting Started

 1. Download the ZIP file and extract it on your computer.
-2. Navigate to the "_examples/card" folder then open "cards.html" in your browser.
+2. Open the folder "spirit-island-template-master".
+You should see folders such as _docs", "_examples" and "_global".
+3. Create a new folder for your project.
+If your project is not in a folder (or if its in a folder within a folder), the file paths will not connect properly.
-3. Open "cards.html" in your favorite text editor and create your cards.
+4. Copy an example file from one of the subfolders in "_examples" into your new folder.
+Open it with your favorite text editor and create your content!
+5. Open the example file or your edited file in your browser to see the example cards or your creations!

 ### Tips for Maintenance